dreadlocked/ConceptronicIPCam_MultipleVulnerabilities/README.md

 ```
 causes a crash on the IP Camera which completley freeze the system, making it unnaccesible.

-In fact, any POST request, is handled by an unknown middleware which is the responsable of the crash.
+In fact, any POST request is handled by an unknown middleware which is the responsable of the crash.

 | CVSS | Score | CVSS Details |